WolfDWyc/harlem/README.md

 with a lot of requests and a lot of recordings, it's always recommended to use the `record_to_logger()` or `LoggingHarExporter`, or simply turn off concurrent features, if performance is not a concern.
 This moves the exporting to your logging system, which should be more optimized for your use case.

+Of course, as with anything else in harlem, if you run into any issues, please open an issue on the GitHub repository, and contributions to improve concurrency are always welcome.

 # Credits
 - https://github.com/ahmadnassri/har-schema